Copper Power Losses in Transformer

-This power loss has two components named hysteresis loss and eddy current loss.
-To determine the iron loss, open circuit test of transformer is performed.
+These losses have two components named hysteresis losses and eddy current losses.
+To determine the iron losses, open circuit test of transformer is performed.

 Hysteresis Power Losses in Transformer

 The hysteresis loss of a magnetic material depends upon its area of the hysteresis loop.
-Hence the magnetic materials such as silicon steel, which has very small hysteresis loop area, are used for the construction of the core to minimize this power loss in a transformer.
+Hence the magnetic materials such as silicon steel, which has very small hysteresis loop area, are used for the construction of the core to minimize the hysteresis loss in a transformer.

 The hysteresis loss (Ph = KhVfBm1.6) is frequency dependent.
 As we increase the frequency of operation, this loss increases proportionally.